A cryogenic memory element based on an anomalous Josephson junction

 Superconducting electronics is suggested as playing an important role in the search of ultra-low-power computers~\cite{herr2011ultra,nishijima2013superconductivity,Lik91,Muk11,Hol13}.
 One of the key challenges towards this objective is the fabrication of a reliable and scalable cryogenic memory architecture.
 Superconductor-ferromagnet-superconductor (SFS) junctions are promising structures suggested for such memories~\cite{Feo10,Rya12,Gol12,Bae14,Gol15,Gin16,Bet17,Day18,DeS18,Pra19}.
 Indeed, the interplay between the intrinsic exchange field and the induced superconductivity in the ferromagnet leads to the so-called $\pi$-junction, {\it i.e.}, a Josephson junction exhibiting an intrinsic $\pi$-phase shift in its ground state.
 Vertical ferromagnetic multilayer structures are being used as Josephson magnetic memories.
 The two logic states of these memories usually correspond to states with different relative orientation of magnetic layers, that in turn determines whether the junction is in the $0$- or $\pi$-state.
 Readout schemes are commonly based on distinguish between resistive and non-resistive states.

-Here, we suggest an alternative cryogenic memory element based on a ferromagnetic anomalous Josephson junction, usually called $\varphi_0$-junction~\cite{Buz08}.
+Here, we delve into the alternative idea, initially suggested in Ref.~\cite{Shu17}, of designing a cryogenic memory element based on a ferromagnetic anomalous Josephson junction, usually called $\varphi_0$-junction~\cite{Buz08}.
 It consists of a SFS Josephson junction with a Rashba-like spin-orbit coupling (SOC).
 Its ground state corresponds to a finite phase shift in its current-phase-relation $0<\varphi_0<\pi$.
-Such anomalous phase has been recently detected experimentally in hybrid Josephson junctions fabricated with the topological insulator Bi$_2$Se$_3$~\cite{Ass19} and Al/InAs heterostructures~\cite{May19}.
+Such anomalous phase has been recently detected experimentally in hybrid Josephson junctions fabricated with the topological insulator Bi$_2$Se$_3$~\cite{Ass19} and Al/InAs heterostructures~\cite{May19} and nanowires~\cite{Str20}.
 Both materials have strong spin-orbit coupling and in those experiments, time reversal is broken by an external magnetic field that acts as a Zeeman field.
-In our proposal, the memory element is a Josephson junction with a ferromagnetic link, thus in principle time-reversal is broken intrinsically by the exchange field.
+Here, the memory element is a Josephson junction with a ferromagnetic link, thus in principle time-reversal is broken intrinsically by the exchange field.